-Cast of Wonders is open to submissions for stories of any length to run on our podcast as either part of a show, a whole show, or a series of shows.
+Cast of Wonders is open to submissions for stories of up to 10,000 words to run on our podcast as either part of a show, a whole show, or a series of shows.

 As a young adult fiction podcast, we’re looking for stories that evoke a sense of wonder and have something unreal about them.
 We aim for a 12-17 age range: that means sophisticated, non-condescending stories with wide appeal, and without explicit sex, violence or strong language.
 Think Harry Potter or The Hunger Games.

 We like fiction that makes us think, but the main element should be thrilling entertainment and adventure.
 We prefer high fantasy — elves, dragons, secondary worlds, and magic — to the more cerebral forms of fantasy you find in adult markets.
 We like all forms of science fiction: far-future, near future, space opera, “hard” sci-fi — but it must be accessible to our target audience.
 The same goes for horror, urban fantasy, paranormal romance, and other genres.
 Try us out — if your story fits, we’ll tell you.

 If you’ve have a submission accepted by us before, or are resubmitting in line with feedback you’ve received from us, please make that clear in your cover letter!
 It’s the first thing we read from you.
 The same goes if you’ve been encouraged to submit to us from another source.
 Please let us know so we can thank them!

 Cast of Wonders is also looking for nonfiction and artistic content to accompany our stories.
 Examples include cover art, poetry, author interviews and reviews.
 Nonfiction is a new category for the podcast, and like our stories we’re looking for writing that communicates a sense of wonder.
 Have you written about a moment of sudden realization, such as with a lesson or when gaining a new skill?
 Please share it with us!
 We’re experimenting with how this new content will be incorporated into shows.
 If you have a suggestion let us know!